theatlantic/django-cropduster/README.md

 Installation
 ------------

-The recommended way to install with pip from source:
+The recommended way to install django-cropduster is from [PyPI](https://pypi.python.org/pypi/django-cropduster):

+        pip install django-cropduster

+Alternatively, one can install a development copy of django-cropduster from source:

         pip install -e git+git://github.com/theatlantic/django-cropduster.git#egg=django-cropduster

+If you are working from source, ensure that you have django-cropduster checked out to the `v4` branch.
 If the source is already checked out, use setuptools:

         python setup.py develop

 Configuration
 -------------

-To enable django-cropduster, `"cropduster"` must be added to INSTALLED_APPS in settings.py and adding `cropduster.urls` to your django urls.
+To enable django-cropduster, `"cropduster"` must be added to `INSTALLED_APPS` in settings.py and you must include `cropduster.urls` in your django urlpatterns.

 ```python
 # settings.py